loomi/flutter-leap/README.md

 #### To start a new project:

-- `replace the 'com.example.loomiFlutterBoilerplate' across all the files with your desired bundleId`
+- `replace the 'com.example.loomiFlutterBoilerplateV2' across all the files with your desired bundleId`
 - `on android/app/src/main/java/kotlin rename the subsequent folder names with your bundle id name`

 ### To set Environments content